Thierry46/table2kml/README.md

 Input file have to contain at least fields starting with : Nom, Commune, Lat, Lon

-This field are displayed in description field :
+This fields are displayed in description field :

-Lieu,Commune ,IGN,OSM,Lat.
-N (°),Long.
-E (°),UVérif.,Classement,Tumulus,Orthostats,Table,Remarques,Pages Web
+Lieu, Commune, IGN, OSM, Lat.
+N (°), Long.
+E (°), Vérif., Classement, Tumulus, Orthostats, Table, Remarques, Pages Web

 This simple tool is written in Python and uses tkinter, xlrd and simplekml packages.

+It works in batch mode or with a GUI.

 Pre-Requisites
 -----------------